Charan619/GameIndx-Python/README.md

   - This repo contains backend machine learning based scripts used for game analysis and recommendation for the project
-  - **GamerHood**, a web application built with **PySpark(Python)** (WIP) for game analysis and recommendations.
+  - **GameIndx**, a web application built with **PySpark(Python)** (WIP) for game analysis and recommendations.
 This enables users to access game information and related content and, based on their behaviour, get suggested games.
 This utilizes the help of **MongoDB Atlas** for managing databases and algorithms like clustering, regression, recommendation engine for analysis.
   - This repo also contains scripts used for scraping and cleaning all game related information from [Steam Official Website](https://store.steampowered.com/)
   - Compiled Dataset can be found here: [80000 Steam Games DataSet](https://www.kaggle.com/deepann/80000-steam-games-dataset)
   - Machine Learning Part has been implemented using **PySpark** and Database Handling part has been implemented using **MongoDB Atlas**